kolchagov/java-crud-api/README.md

+## UPDATED version 1.1
+Several security vulerabilities have been closed:
+ - Bump mysql-connector-java from 5.1.49 to > 8.0.28
+ - org.postgresql:postgresql > 42.2.26
+ - Bump gson from 2.8.7 to 2.8.9
+Because of these updates, this version is no longer compatible with Java 7

 This is a full Java port of the [php-crud-api](https://github.com/mevdschee/php-crud-api) project (single file REST API).
 It implements almost full functionality (with the exception of Swagger tools), and uses JDBC (should be platform and SQL-dialect independent).
 It differs from the original project by some optimizations:
  - Result is transformed by default (if transform parameter is not specified, it is assumed to be 1)
  - Metadata cache (reading metadata is expensive, so it's cached for 1 minute, providing huge performance boost)
  - Streaming API in almost all cases (with the exception of relations: 'include' command).
  - Connection pooling through Hikari pool

 These features makes it a lot more responsive under heavy load than php version.

 ## Installation

 Install dependencies using:

-    sudo apt-get install maven openjdk-7-jdk
+    sudo apt-get install maven openjdk-8-jdk

 Then build the server.